 Unemployment Benefits

-Unemployment compensation sometimes helps single mothers face financial hardship because of job loss.
+Unemployment compensation sometimes helps single mothers facing financial hardship due to job loss.
 The income support might come immediately or after a delay.

-Apply for medical unemployment after recovering from your illness or once the caretaking duties for a sick child cease.
-Not all states include these situations as a “good cause reason.”
+Apply for unemployment after your leave of absence ends.
+You have recovered from your illness, or your caretaking duties for a sick child ceased.
+Not all states consider these situations a “good cause reason.”

 Apply for unemployment benefits immediately if laid off because of economic conditions or lack of work.